HackYourFuture-CPH/program/courses/pre-course/technical-application/README.md

 - 8 extra hours to work on the technical task on days when you have more time, for example, on the weekend
 - 1 hour for preparing and making the project overview video

 ⏱ You should organize your time however it fits your schedule best - the above is only a recommendation!
-Good time management is a crucial skill to succeed with this programme.
-Keep in mind that the amount of hours required for this test assignment is similar to what the programme requires _every week_.
+Good time management is a crucial skill to succeed with this program.
+Keep in mind that the amount of hours required for this test assignment is similar to what the program requires _every week_.

 ## ⏳ Deadline